EliMCGamerGuy/Realmspace/docs/index.md

 Skip to the [[Released Acts]] here.

 ### Content warnings:
-I've never thought about the requirement of content warnings, but Realmspace doesn't play coy with a number of topics.
+I've never actually thought about the requirement of content warnings, but Realmspace doesn't play coy with a number of topics.
 Here are some topics that its brushed with, including unreleased in-development acts.

 - Blood, essence, and possible described gore